-- 1. The port of Bluff is part of the essential infrastructure of the Southland Region and it is necessary to provide for its continuing operation. - 2.
-Without appropriate protection the operational requirements of the seaport can be compromised. - 3.
-The environmental effects from activities carried out within the Seaport 1 Zone can have adverse effects on the township of Bluff.
+- PORT1Z-I1 The Port of Bluff is part of the essential infrastructure of the Southland Region and it is necessary to provide for its continuing operation. - PORT1Z-12 Without appropriate protection the operational requirements of the seaport can be compromised. - PORT1Z -13 The environmental effects from activities carried out within the Seaport 1 Zone can have adverse effects on the township of Bluff.

-- Objective 1: A viable seaport facility at Bluff that meets the varied needs of the region in terms of: - (A) The facilities and services available for commercial shipping, the fishing industry, enterprises and activities involved in cargo handling (both export and import), security and biosecurity agencies, and other users of the Port. - (B) The ability to operate without reverse sensitivity issues or serious operational impediments. - (C) The ability to respond quickly to changed demands and market opportunities. - Objective 2: Provision for the operational requirements of the Port is appropriately balanced with achieving an acceptable level of amenity for those residing on neighbouring land.
+PORT1Z-01 A viable seaport facility at Bluff that meets the varied needs of the region in terms of:

+- 1. The facilities and services available for commercial shipping, the fishing industry, enterprises and activities involved in cargo handling (both export and import), security and biosecurity agencies, and other users of the Port - 2.
+The ability to operate without reverse sensitivity issues or serious operational impediments - 3.
+The ability to respond quickly to changed demands and market opportunities.

+PORT1Z-02 Provision for the operational requirements of the Port is appropriately balanced with achieving an acceptable level of amenity for those residing on neighbouring land.

-Policy 1 Seaport 1 Zone: To establish and implement a Seaport 1 Zone at Bluff to enable the construction and operation of services and facilities to meet seaport and cargo handling needs of the Southland region and such other cargoes as may be handled through the Port of Bluff.
+PORT1Z-P1 Seaport 1 Zone:

+To establish and implement a Seaport 1 Zone at Bluff to enable the construction and operation of services and facilities to meet seaport and cargo handling needs of the Southland region and such other cargoes as may be handled through the Port of Bluff.

-Explanation: The ability to import and export goods economically is an important factor in maintaining and enhancing the economic critical mass of the Southland region.
-The region needs efficient seaport facilities and associated cargo handling facilities.
+The ability to import and export goods economically is an important factor in maintaining and enhancing the economic critical mass of the Southland region.
+The region needs efficient seaport and associated cargo handling facilities.
 There is nowhere else in the Invercargill City District or the Southland region where a general commercial port could be located.